Install the Denodo ODBC Driver on Linux¶

 - The database that the DSN will connect to is configured with the option “ODBC/ADDO.net authentication type” set to “Kerberos”.

 - The client has to belong to the Windows domain.
-The reasons is that the ODBC driver uses the ticket cache of the operating system to obtain “ticket-granting ticket” (TGT).
+The reason is that the ODBC driver uses the ticket cache of the operating system to obtain “ticket-granting ticket” (TGT).

 - In the property

 Servername, enter the fully qualified domain name of the Denodo server.
 That is, if in the Kerberos configuration of the Denodo server the field Server principal is

 application_nameshould be the name of the application that will use this DSN.
 We recommend setting this attribute in all the connections to Virtual DataPort because is very useful for logging purposes and debugging problems caused by a particular client.